libp2p/specs/simple-request-response/README.md

 ## How to run on top of an HTTP transport

 The client's request is placed in the body of an HTTP POST request.
-The server places it's response in the body of the HTTP response.
+The server places its response in the body of the HTTP response.
 Headers are unused by the application protocol (but may be used by the libp2p implementation to provide authentication).
 The HTTP path used is defined by the server's `.well-known/libp2p` HTTP resource (see the [HTTP](../http/README.md) spec for